-While the punishments from the kids onto the Eds usually leave them cowering in fear, the fact that all three of them are panicking and trying to run for their lives, visibly scared the whole time at the start of The Movie is unsettling; especially with the kids actually pissed off enough to try and murder them.
+While the punishments from the kids onto the Eds usually leave them cowering in fear, the fact that all three of them are panicking and trying to run for their lives, visibly scared the whole time at the start of The Movie is unsettling; especially with the kids so pissed off that it seems like they're actually trying to murder them.

-The kids's injuries are also pretty freaky.
+The kids' injuries are also pretty freaky.
 Jonny has a bear trap on his head, Kevin looks like he was set on fire, Nazz's hair has been partially shaved off and she's naked in a magician's box, and Rolf has most of his torso torn off!
-What in God's name did the Eds do?!
+What the FUCK did the Eds do?!

 The Ed's scenes of panic are all uncomfortable to watch in their own way.
 Ed is acting like they've caused The End of the World as We Know It, Edd is writing a letter to his parents saying they've done the most unholy sin imaginable and has to keep pausing to cry, and Eddy is down right hysterical.